What is food poisoning?

 Food poisoning is an illness, usually caused by eating or drinking food or water contaminated by bacteria (germs) or the poisons that they produce.

-It can be caught from food eaten at home, at restaurants or abroad.
+It can be caught from food eaten at home, at restaurants, abroad, etc.

 - nausea and